Proven-Paradox/shaper-system/Handbook.md

 #### Crush X
 Crushed by stones, blinded by sand, restrained by vines, or other similar means of hindering foes with the earth.
 This reduces your Physical Attack by X for its duration.

+#### Distracted
+Unable to bring fully react to your situation.
+Distracted characters cannot use their Counter action.
+Unless otherwise noted, Distraction lasts until the character in question takes an action.

 #### Drained
 Afflicted by a life draining curse, necromantic energies, or similar hindrances.
 This reduces all life recovery you would receive by half for its duration.

+#### Flat Footed
+You are not prepared to defend yourself from attacks properly.
+Attacks against you are made at Boon 4.
+Flat Footed characters are also [Distracted](#distracted).
+Unless otherwise noted, you cease being Flat Footed upon taking an action or being successfully struck by a damaging Ability.

 #### Flight
 You can fly.
 This allows you to move into the airborne parts of the battle grid.
 Airborne movement is otherwise identical to standard movement.